1-fares/duplicate_finder/README.md

 # duplicate_finder

-## Command-line tool to finds duplicate files by content
+## Command-line tool to find duplicate files by content